ContaDoge/ExampleProjects/Pi3D-Example Hand-in/README.md

 - The difficulty of the game changes with time, making it harder
 - The game keeps track of a score

+## Running It
+1. Download Unity >= 2021.2.14f
+2. Clone or Download the project
+3. The game requires a computer with a mouse and keyboard

 ## Project Parts

 ### Scripts